 These seed grants represent a key focus area within CBEY: climate innovation.
 Entrepreneurs and innovators have an increasingly critical role in helping to slow down, and maybe even reverse, the effects of climate change.
 This seed funding program aims to help unlock this potential and fulfill Yale’s commitment to building a more sustainable world.

-- Symbrosia: A contained symbiotic system to produce an algae-based cattle feed supplement that reduces methane by 99%
+Symbrosia: Developing a symbiotic system to produce an algae-based cattle feed supplement that reduces methane by 99%

 Early-stage entrepreneurial ideas are encouraged.
 Successful proposals should meet the following requirements: